-source <prefix>/etc/profile.d/conda.csh
+source cprefix>/etc/profile.d/conda.csh

-where refix> is the install location of your anaconda or miniconda (e.g. /home/\$USER/anaconda3 or /home/\$USER/miniconda3).
+where refix> is the install location of your anaconda or miniconda (e.g. /home/\$USER/mambaforge, /home/\$USER/anaconda3 or /home/\$USER/miniconda3).

-Note: Note that during the installation, conda will ask you if you want the installation to be automatically sourced from your .bashrc or .bash-profile files; if you answered yes, then conda will write bash directives to those files and every time you get to your shell, you will automatically be inside conda's (base) environment.
+Note: Note that during the installation, mamba will ask you if you want the installation to be automatically sourced from your .bashrc or .bash-profile files; if you answered yes, then mamba will write bash directives to those files and every time you get to your shell, you will automatically be inside conda's (base) environment.
 To deactivate this feature, look for the # >>> conda initialize >>> code block in your .bashrc or .bash-profile and comment the whole block out.

-The ESMValTool conda environment file can also be used as a requirements list for those cases in which a conda installation is not possible or advisable.
-From now on, we will assume that the installation is going to be done through conda.
+The ESMValTool conda environment file can also be used as a requirements list for those cases in which a mamba installation is not possible or advisable.
+From now on, we will assume that the installation is going to be done through mamba.